biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

     -   Adjusted methods to handle such cases.
     -   If input protein sequence is null, a null exception will be thrown.

+### June 11 - Current (Week 7)

+Remove all catch exception in test cases and replace them with expected = NullPointerException.class.
+Added several test methods to accommodate this.
+Change all adaptor methods to return full precision by default.
+Only fix the precision for the test cases to ensure they will not fail due to precision problem.

 Skype call notes
 ----------------